Railway time: United States

-One of the first reported incidents which brought about a change in how time was organised on railways in the United States occurred in New England in August 1853.
-Two trains heading towards each other on the same track collided as the train guards had different times set on their watches, resulting in the death of 14 passengers.
-Railway schedules were co-ordinated in New England shortly after this incident Numerous other collisions led to the setting up of the General Time Convention, a committee of railway companies to agree on scheduling.
+One of the first reported incidents which brought about a change in how time was organised on railways in the United States occurred in New England in August 1853, the Valley Falls train collision.
+Two trains heading towards each other on the same track collided as the conductors had different times set on their watches, resulting in the death of 14 passengers.
+Railway schedules were co-ordinated in New England shortly after this incident.
+Numerous other collisions led to the setting up of the General Time Convention, a committee of railway companies to agree on scheduling.

 In 1870 Charles F. Dowd, who was unconnected with the railway movement or civil authorities, proposed A System of National Times for Railroads, which involved a single time for railways but the keeping of local times for towns.
 Although this did not find favour with railway managers, in 1881 they agreed for the idea to be investigated by William Frederick Allen, Secretary of the General Time Convention and Managing Editor of the Travellers' Official Guide to the Railways.
 He proposed replacing the 50 different railway times with five time zones.
 He eventually persuaded the railway managers and the politicians running the cities that had several railway stations that it was in their interests to speedily adopt his simpler proposals, which aligned the zones with cities' railroad stations.
 In doing so they would pre-empt the imposition of more costly and cumbersome arrangements by different state legislators and the naval authorities, both of whom favoured retention of local times.

 Right to the end there was opposition expressed by many smaller towns and cities to the imposition of railway time.
 For example, in Indianapolis the report in the daily Sentinel for 17 November 1883 protested that people would have to "eat sleep work ... and marry by railroad time".
 However, with the support of nearly all railway companies, most cities and influential observatories such as Yale and Harvard, this collaborative approach led to standard railway time being introduced at noon on 18 November 1883.
 This consensus held and was incorporated into federal law only in 1918.

 France

 France adopted Paris Mean Time as its standard national time in 1891.
 It also required clocks inside railway stations and train schedules to be set five minutes late to allow travelers to arrive late without missing their trains, even while clocks on the external walls of railway stations displayed Paris Mean Time.
-In 1911, France adopted Paris Mean Time delayed 9 minutes 21 seconds, Greenwich Mean Time without mentioning Greenwich.
+In 1911, France adopted Paris Mean Time delayed 9 minutes 21 seconds, making it equivalent to Greenwich Mean Time without mentioning Greenwich.
 At the same time, slow railway station clocks were eliminated.